 The draft programme of the 2019 annual conference is noted below.
-It is also available through the following link – SFLS Conference programme (13 July 20) 2019.
+It is also available through the following link –SFLS Conference Carlisle 2019 final programme

 A booking form is also available through the following link – SFLS conference booking form 2019.